- Apr 7, 2020

-Harvard University's Kennedy School students are collaborating with a private fund manager, the Ananda Group, in Mexico to identify which business accelerator tools are best suited for Mexican women entrepreneurs in the vital environmentally friendly food industries.
-The research will be presented at the Aspen Institute in Mexico City in collaboration with the Aspen Network of Development Entrepreneurs (ANDE).
+Harvard University's Kennedy School students collaborated with private fund manager, the Ananda Group, in Mexico to identify which business accelerator tools are best suited for Mexican women entrepreneurs in the vital environmentally friendly food industries.
+The research findings were presented at the Aspen Institute in Mexico City in collaboration with the Aspen Network of Development Entrepreneurs (ANDE).

 Ananda invests in entrepreneurs who are empowering consumers to adopt an ethical, healthy, environmentally conscious and compassionate lifestyle, without the use of animals.
 They promote businesses that are making plant-based choices accessible to consumers across Mexico, which are primarily run by women.
 Created and led by women, Ananda actively seeks entrepreneurs to provide them with the specific support they need to make their businesses succeed and grow.
 Their investments contribute to nine of the Sustainable Development Goals: https://www.theanandagroup.one/aboutus

-After assessing current models and what Ananda has used thus far, students will provide recommendations in a publishable paper and presentation to Ananda and its network of stakeholders including the Inter-American Development Bank and Bank of America-Merrill Lynch.
-Recommendations will encompass next steps for implementing an effective business accelerator program.
-The business accelerator, in turn, will address the financial and non-financial challenges and opportunities that women entrepreneurs encounter.
-It will also provide a comprehensive toolkit to support plant-based enterprises in Mexico.
-Ananda will use the final product to implement a business accelerator program in 2020 tailored specifically to the needs of Mexican women entrepreneurs, especially in the environmentally friendly food industries.
+After assessing current models and what Ananda has used thus far, students provided recommendations in a published paper and presentation to Ananda and its network of stakeholders including the Inter-American Development Bank and Bank of America-Merrill Lynch.
+Recommendations encompassed next steps for implementing an effective business accelerator program.
+The business accelerator, in turn, addresses the financial and non-financial challenges and opportunities that women entrepreneurs encounter.
+It also provides a comprehensive toolkit to support plant-based enterprises in Mexico.
+Ananda is using the final product to implement a business accelerator program tailored specifically to the needs of Mexican women entrepreneurs, especially in the environmentally friendly food industries.

 Seeds of Growth: Supporting Plant-Based